 It’s no surprise that 17 Fortune® 500 headquarters and 30 Fortune® 1000 companies call Georgia home.
 Georgia makes it easy for firms to grow while keeping costs low.
 Companies here enjoy a low corporate tax rate (6 percent) that applies to income earned in state.
 They can earn tax credits for creating jobs, upgrading or expanding, research and more, as well as tax exemptions for purchases and inventory.
 The state also has incentives to encourage the creation of small businesses and entrepreneurial ventures.

 Georgia’s Department of Economic Development has on-staff experts in more than a dozen industries who can advise on expansion strategies and provide information on wages, tax breaks, incentives and business costs.
-Georgia’s Centers of Innovation provide growing companies access to university research, commercialization resources, matching grants and potential investors in six industry clusters.
+Georgia’s Centers of Innovation provide growing companies access to university research, commercialization resources, matching grants and potential investors in five industry clusters.
 The state continues to aggressively pursue opportunities thanks to The Georgia Competitiveness Initiative, a business-government partnership developing a blueprint for 21st century growth.

 Georgia has the infrastructure to speed access to domestic and international markets.
 Atlanta’s Hartsfield-Jackson International Airport simplifies travel to more than 75 countries and 150 U.S. cities daily.
 Four major U.S. interstates allow you to reach 80 percent of U.S. markets in two days or less.